UCB-Psychology-QuACK/site/QuACK2021/Quack2021.md

 We will not be teaching statistics in this workshop.
 However, this course will set you up nicely for a statistics course by giving you hands-on experience working with real data in R and the fundemental programming skills that are required for statistical analyses.

 #### What is the time commitment for this course?
 This is a semester long workshop that meets once a week for 2 hours.
 There are no required assignments or homework.
-However, learning to program requires lots of hands on practive so we encourage everyone to to work through the provided practice problems and/or practice applying the skills you learn to your own research throughout the semester.
+However, learning to program requires lots of hands on practive.
+We encourage everyone to to work through the provided practice problems and/or practice applying the skills to your own research throughout the semester.

 #### I can't attend in person.
 Is there a virtual option?
 Unfortunately we are not able to offer a live virtual option this year.
 However, each week we will post all of the materials (practice questions, demos, answer keys etc.) and a recording of the live session for those who want to follow along asynchronously.